Andrea McKenzie Raine

 Tell us about your background.
 Who you are, where you are from?

-I was born in Smithers, BC and grew up in Victoria, BC where I still reside with my husband and two young sons.
-I have always had a writer’s heart, wanting to see everything in a different way, navigate my way through the means of intuition, and record the world around me.
+I was born in Smithers, BC, and grew up in Victoria, BC, where I still reside with my husband and two young sons.
+I have always had a writer’s heart, wanting to see everything differently, navigate my way through the means of intuition, and record the world around me.

 Tell us about your latest work and what inspired you.

 I am currently working on a prequel novella to Turnstiles, which is titled A Crowded Heart.